The RCHI Team

-Nick Kelly is a third-year PhD student in Urban Studies and Planning at MIT working in both Housing, Community and Economic Development (HCED) and City Design and Development (CDD).
+Nick Kelly is a fifth-year PhD student in Urban Studies and Planning at MIT working in both Housing, Community and Economic Development (HCED) and City Design and Development (CDD).
 His research focuses on affordable housing, with a particular emphasis on policy strategies to revitalize low-income neighborhoods and deconcentrate poverty.
 Prior to MIT, he studied at Princeton’s Woodrow Wilson School, where he received his MPA.
 Nick has also worked at the New York City Economic Development Corporation and as an aide for Senator Schumer, Elizabeth Warren, and at the National Economic Council at the White House.

-Xi Qiu (Colleen) is a PhD student in City Design and Development (CDD) at Department of Urban Studies and Planning (DUSP) at MIT.
+Colleen Chiu-Shee is a PhD student in City Design and Development (CDD) at Department of Urban Studies and Planning (DUSP) at MIT.
 Colleen is interested in innovative urbanization in the East Asian Pacific Rim region and is currently investigating ecological approaches to developments and related public policies in China.
 Prior to MIT, Colleen received her bachelor’s degree in architecture from Zhejiang University in China.
 She then studied at Washington University in St. Louis, where she received master’s degrees in architecture, urban design, and architectural history and theory.
 She has practiced architecture and urban design in China and the United States.

-Laura Wainer is a second-year PhD student in Urban Studies and Planning at MIT.
+Laura Wainer is a fourth-year PhD student in Urban Studies and Planning at MIT.
 Previously, she was a SPURS Fellow at MIT (2015-2016) and a Fulbright scholar from Argentina, specializing in urban development and planning.
 Since 2008, she has worked on urban and metropolitan issues in the public and private sectors.
 She consulted for the World Bank, Cities Alliance, and the IDB, and taught urban planning at the University of Buenos Aires.
 She runs the International Field Program of The New School at the African Centre for Cities of the University of Cape Town.
 Laura holds a masters degree in International Affairs and Development from The New School.
 Her thesis explores effects of the removal of apartheid planning policies on land-use, residence patterns, and racial segregation in South Africa.
 At MIT, Laura focuses on urbanization management and housing policy in Africa and Latin America.

 Shinwon Kyung is a Lecturer at Seoul National University, Korea.
 She is a housing and urban regeneration specialist.
 She has over 10 years of international experience as a teacher and researcher in Korea, the UK, and the US.
 Before joining SNU, she was a SPURS Fellow/Researcher at MIT in Cambridge (2014-2016) and Visiting Fellow/Consultant at the Urban Institute in Washington, DC (2010-2014).
 Dr. Kyung was also an Assistant Professor at the University of Birmingham in the UK (2006-2009) and Associate Research Fellow at the Korea Housing Institute (1998-2001), Korea.
 Her principal research focuses on housing and urban (re)development policy and practice and it impacts marginalized communities.